 Figure 1: For March 30th, 2010, (left) SEVIRI RGB composite at noon and (right) daily AOD at 0.635 μm retrieved by AERUS-GEO

-A comparison of the reanalyzed daily AOD values against the concomitant ground measurements acquired by the AERONET stations within the MSG disk for the period between 2006 to 2010 is shown in Figure 2.
-It can be seen that the retrieved AOD are unbiased and well correlated with respect to AERONET data.
-Other studies underlined the notable accuracy of AOD retrieved by AERUS-GEO when compared to AERONET and other satellite aerosol products .
+A comparison of the daily AOD values retrieved by AERUS-GEO against the concomitant ground measurements acquired by the AERONET stations within the MSG disk is shown in Figure 2.
+It can be seen that the retrieved AOD values for the period between 2006 to 2010 are unbiased and well correlated with respect to AERONET data.
+Other studies underlined the notable accuracy of AOD retrieved by AERUS-GEO when compared to ground measurements and other satellite aerosol products .

 ICARE archive and FTP access